-- Alaska is one of the most seismically active places in the world.
+- Alaska is seismically active.
 The Alaska Earthquake Center has reported more than 150,000 earthquakes in the last five years, 31 of those had magnitudes of 6 or higher.
 Of the eight strongest earthquakes ever recorded in the world, three have occurred in Alaska.
 While these earthquake statistics seem scary, many of these quakes are in unpopulated areas or are so small they are barely felt.

-- Alaska has no poison ivy or poison oak but hikers should watch out for plants like cow parsnip and devils club which can cause reactions for some people.
+- Alaska has no poison ivy or poison oak.
+Hikers should watch out for plants like cow parsnip and devils club which can cause reactions for some people.